 The most popular cruise is the 7 day Mexican Riveria Cruise with stops at Cabo San Lucas, Mazatlan,and Puerto Vallarta (3 sea days).
 Other crusies are 3-5 days going to Ensenada and Catilina or straight to Cabo san lucas and back. a few years back Mazatlan was have security problems with the drug cartels so ships were diverted to Ensenada for a couple of years.

 All cruise ships have the same basic design.
-The upper decks will have the balconey rooms, pools, spa, and the lido deck (food court).
-Mid Decks usually host the staterooms, shopping, and dining areas.
+The upper decks will have the balconey rooms/suites, pools, spa, and the lido deck (food court).
+Mid decks usually host the staterooms, shopping, and dining areas.
 The lower decks will contain the jail, medical facility, ship exit/entry, and crew quarters.
-All will have the theatre at one end and an atrium with panoramic lift in the center of the ship.
+All will have the theatre at one end and an atrium with a panoramic lift in the center of the ship.
 It usually takes a couple of days to get your bearings.

 the images in this section are pictures of the cruise ships inside and out.
 The scenic page contains images taken on the cruise ship at the ports or at sea.

 - Celebrity Mexican Riveria Cruises